AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/latest-release-info-cs.md

 ---
 # Adobe Experience Manager Guides as a Cloud Service release information

-This page provides the latest release information for Adobe Experience Manager Guides as a Cloud Service.
+This article provides the latest release information for Adobe Experience Manager Guides as a Cloud Service.
 Find details about new features, enhancements, fixed issues, known issues, and upgrade instructions to help you stay up to date with each release.

 ## 2026 releases